 Note that the controls are black (unlit) if a DSP module is not supported.
-This could be for a variety of reasons: for example, IMAGE is not available for mono channels; DSP modules are suspended if AMBIT or Loudness metering are active; not all DSP modules are supported on Broadcast channels.
+This could be for a variety of reasons: for example, IMAGE is not available for mono channels; not all DSP modules are supported on Broadcast channels; DSP modules will be suspended if AMBIT or Loudness metering are active.